avelino/awesome-go/README.md

 * [logutils](https://github.com/hashicorp/logutils) - Utilities for slightly better logging in Go (Golang) extending the standard logger.
 * [logxi](https://github.com/mgutz/logxi) - A 12-factor app logger that is fast and makes you happy.
 * [lumberjack](https://github.com/natefinch/lumberjack) - Simple rolling logger, implements io.WriteCloser.
+* [mlog](https://github.com/jbrodriguez/mlog) - A simple logging module for go, with 5 levels, an optional rotating logfile feature and stdout/stderr output.
 * [seelog](https://github.com/cihub/seelog) -   logging functionality with flexible dispatching, filtering, and formatting.
 * [stdlog](https://github.com/alexcesaro/log) - Stdlog is an object-oriented library providing leveled logging.
 It is very useful for cron jobs.
 * [tail](https://github.com/ActiveState/tail) - A Go package striving to emulate the features of the BSD tail program.